Brazil · duration itinerary

 - ◆Learn a few basic Portuguese phrases; while many in tourist areas speak English, locals appreciate the effort.

-- ◆Be mindful of your surroundings, especially in crowded areas, and avoid displaying expensive jewelry or electronics.
+- ◆Be mindful of your belongings, especially in crowded areas and on public transport, as petty theft can occur.

-- ◆Utilize ride-sharing apps like Uber, which are widely available and generally affordable.
+- ◆Consider using ride-sharing apps like Uber, which are widely available and often more affordable than taxis.

-- ◆Embrace the carioca lifestyle: relax, enjoy the beaches, and savor the vibrant atmosphere.
+- ◆Embrace the Carioca lifestyle: relax, enjoy the beaches, and savor the vibrant culture.

 Packing highlights